-Implementing Adaptive Phased Management 2010 to 2014 - DRAFT for Review was released in November 2009, for a period of public comment.
-The NWMO received many submissions and suggestions.
+In response to last year's Plan, Implementing Adaptive Phased Management 2009 to 2013 (January 2009), the NWMO received many submissions and suggestions.
 Overall, the NWMO was acknowledged for transparency in its annual reporting and commitment to regular review and update of its plans for the implementation of APM.
-Following the close of the review period, the Plan has been revised to reflect comments received.
-The NWMO also received suggestions for consideration as part of the design of specific program elements and implementation of the site selection process.
-An overview of the comments received about the 2010 Draft Plan and last year's Plan, Implementing Adaptive Phased Management 2009 to 2013, and how they were applied to this Plan is available on the NWMO website at www.nwmo.ca.
+An overview of the comments received and how they were applied to this Plan will be posted on the NWMO website.